AMWA-TV/bcp-003/security-proposal.md

 # AMWA NMOS APIs Security Proposal

 The AMWA NMOS APIs IS-04, IS-05 and IS-06 are an important building block of the future of broadcast production.
-Between them they provide an open, cross vendor inter-operable solution for discovery and registration, connection management, and network control.
 These APIs build on existing web technologies such as HTTP, REST and JSON.
-One of the advantages of this approach is that we can now harness tried and proven web security technologies to secure these APIs.
+One of the advantages of this approach is that we can harness tried and proven web security technologies to secure these APIs.

-In order for this work to succeed it is important to consider the concepts of confidentiality, identification, integrity, authentication and authorisation:
+This proposal is designed to meet the following objectives with regard to confidentiality, identification, integrity, authentication and authorisation:

 Confidentiality